5 Creative Ways to Say Thank You During the Holidays

 Send a Handwritten Thank You Note

-In a day and age where people are barraged with digital communications, stand out from the crowd by sending a handwritten card.
+In a day and age where people are barraged with digital communications, stand out from the crowd by sending a handwritten thank you card.
 Bonus points if you personalize your communications.
 Rather than sending a card to one company or department, for example, write notes addressed (and personalized) for each person you’re writing to.

-Your note doesn’t have to be on fancy stationery.
+Your note doesn’t have to be on fancy stationery or an expensive card.
 What’s more important is what you say: highlight what, specifically, you are grateful for, why, and how you’re there to ‘return the favor’ in the future.
-Check out these tips for sending holiday thank you cards.

 Send a Paperless Post Card